 Pro Bono Reporting and Recognition

-- All students and faculty who have volunteered 25 or more pro bono hours in the previous year at a reception each spring.
+- All students and faculty who have volunteered 25 or more pro bono hours in the previous year are recognized at a reception each spring.

 - The students from each class who have volunteered the most hours in the previous year, as well as the graduating student who has volunteered the most hours over his or her law school career, are recognized at the annual College of Law awards ceremony.